kirpnlbr/kirpnlbr/README.md

 ## ✹ creative with a multipotentiality bent
 Hi!
-I'm Kir, [Boozt's Head of Design](https://boozt.io/discover) and a [sophomore at Ateneo de Manila University](https://www.ateneo.edu/) currently taking BS Management Information Systems as my undergrad.
+I'm Kir, a full-stack designer and a sophomore at Ateneo de Manila University currently taking BS Management Information Systems as my undergrad.
+Currently, I'm the VP for Events at User Experience Society.

-In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a student leader and creative.
+In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; the founding designer for two startups with my high school colleagues; a regional science and technology fair winner for a mobile app; and a student leader and creative.

-When I'm not working my sockets off, I'm either:

 ````
 • Learning about a multitude of things that interests me at the moment.